BruceSteers/gambas3-compile-and-install/ReadMe.md

 linux version you have.

 Supported variations are...
-Ubuntu/Mint (various versions), Debian (various versions), Raspbian, Archlinux, Manjaro, Alpine
+Ubuntu/Mint (various versions), Debian (various versions), Raspbian, Archlinux, Manjaro

-Note. if you are using Archlinux-clang you may need to set manually as i do not know how to differntiate between archlinux and archlinux-clang
+Note. if you are using Archlinux-clang you may need to set manually as i do not know how to differntiate between archlinux and archlinux-clang Also I do not have Alpine linux so alpine is untested and unsupported , but it might work, i have no idea.

 Once your linux is detected if not run from the Gambas source folder you are asked to download a new clone or select an existing clone dir.
 If downloading a new clone you are asked for a path/name for the download folder or it defaults to 'gambas' in the current dir.

-Note. if your Gambas source folder is not a GitLab clone but an unpacked tarball it may be missing the vital ".gitlab-ci.yml" file.
+Note. if your Gambas source folder is not a GitLab clone it may be missing the vital ".gitlab-ci.yml" file.
 To fix this go to https://gitlab.com/gambas/gambas/-/blob/master/.gitlab-ci.yml and download the .gitlab-ci.yml file and copy it to your Gambas source directory.